mffg1993/SLMPy/README.md

 ## Versioning

+- Current Version:
-- Current Version: 1.0.0:  Initial release with core features.
+  - 1.0.0:  Initial release with core features.
+GUI and Scripted are available.

 ## License